Bathroom Again - Gabrielle's Story - Cherokee Women's Health

 Why Our FPMRS Specialists are Experts in Bladder Prolapse

-Our board-certified OB/GYNs Dr. Michael Litrel, Dr. Peahen Gandhi, and Dr. James Haley have earned board certification in Female Pelvic Medicine and Reconstructive Surgery.
+Our board-certified OB/GYNs Dr. Michael Litrel and Dr. James Haley have earned board certification in Female Pelvic Medicine and Reconstructive Surgery.
 FPMRS is a surgical subspecialty addressing the problems women experience with the changes to their anatomy from having children and pelvic prolapse.
 FPMRS surgeons are also known as board-certified urogynecologists.
 Cherokee Women’s Health Specialists has unique surgical expertise in the Southeast United States as an OB/GYN practice with three double board-certified urogynecologists.

-To schedule an appointment, call our office today at 770.720.7733 or request an appointment online.
+To schedule an appointment, call our office today at 770.720.7733 or schedule an appointment online.